Swansea Canal: History

 With the development of Swansea harbour from the 1760s, consideration was given as to how the rich mineral resources of the Tawe valley could be moved to the coast.
-In 1790, William Padley surveyed the valley for a possible canal route, and in 1791, the passing of an Act of Parliament to authorise the nearby Neath Canal resulted in calls for a public meeting.
+In 1790, William Padley surveyed the valley for a possible canal route, and in 1791 the passing of the Neath Canal Act 1791 (31 Geo.
+3. c.85) to authorise the nearby Neath Canal resulted in calls for a public meeting.
 A meeting held on 5 April 1793 appointed the canal engineer Thomas Sheasby to conduct a survey.
 The plans were opposed by the Duke of Beaufort and other traders, who wanted the canal to terminate further up the river near Landore and Morriston, where they already had wharfs.
-Swansea Corporation favoured the route into Swansea, and offered to contribute towards its cost, whereupon the Duke, his son the Marquess of Worcester and the Duke's agent withdrew their subscriptions.
+Swansea Corporation favoured the route into Swansea, and offered to contribute towards its cost, whereupon the Duke, his son the Marquess of Worcester and the duke's agent withdrew their subscriptions.
 This action stirred others to subscribe, and £52,000 was raised almost immediately.

-Ultimately, a compromise was reached, with the canal terminating in Swansea, but the Duke constructing 1.4 mi of canal from Nant Rhydyfiliast to Nant Felin, on which he was allowed to charge tolls, which could not exceed the tolls charged by the canal company for use of the rest of the canal.
-The Duke's section was called the Trewyddfa Canal, but was part of the main line.
-An Act of Parliament authorising the construction was passed on 23 May 1794, and the Swansea Canal Company were empowered to raise £60,000 by issuing shares, and a further £30,000 if required.
+Ultimately, a compromise was reached, with the canal terminating in Swansea, but the duke constructing 1.4 mi of canal from Nant Rhydyfiliast to Nant Felin, on which he was allowed to charge tolls, which could not exceed the tolls charged by the canal company for use of the rest of the canal.
+The duke's section was called the Trewyddfa Canal, but was part of the main line.
+An act of Parliament authorising the construction, the Swansea Canal Act 1794 (34 Geo.
+3. c.
+109), was passed on 23 May 1794, and the Swansea Canal Company were empowered to raise £60,000 by issuing shares, and a further £30,000 if required.
 They were also authorised to build tramways to any places within 8 mi of the canal, and canal branches to places within 4 mi.
 The new company took the unusual step of appointing all shareholders who held five or more shares to a steering committee, rather than electing a management committee, and of building the canal using direct labour, rather than appointing contractors.
 Charles Roberts was the engineer in charge of the project, and was assisted by Thomas Sheasby.